 - You can use Horizon Client to log in to Connection Server and invoke published app(s) with a user that exists in the Active Directory domain

 - A token is assigned to a user in AuthPoint

 - You have an AuthPoint identity provider (IdP) certificate (see Certificate Management)

 Configure Unified Access Gateway

-To start, you must download the metadata file and the certificate file from the Resources page in the AuthPoint management UI.
+To start, you must download the metadata file and the certificate file from the Certificate Management page in the AuthPoint management UI.
 After you have those, you can configure Unified Access Gateway.

 From the WatchGuard Cloud web UI:

 - From the navigation menu, select Configure > AuthPoint.
 If you have a Service Provider account, you must select an account from Account Manager.

 - Select Resources.

 - Next to AuthPoint certificate, you will associate with your resource, click , select Download Metadata and Download Certificate.
 We recommend that you choose the certificate with the latest expiration date.